holochain/docs-pages/src/pages/references/publish-app-on-holo.md

 ### Previously registered with Holo --- register for an additional role

-Holo Springboard is the application to use when you've already registered for a role in the Holo  etwork and would like to register for additional roles (Host, hApp manager, or HoloFuel user).
+Holo Springboard is the application to use when you've already registered for a role in the Holo network and would like to register for additional roles (Host, hApp manager, or HoloFuel user).
 At [springboard.holo.host](https://springboard.holo.host), input the email you've used for a previous Holo registration and a "magic" login link will be sent to your email.

-Click the link in the email and return to the previous tab where you will have been logged into your Holo Springboard account.
+Click the link in the email and return to the previous tab, where you will have been logged into your Holo Springboard account.
 From there, select the option to add a hApp manager registration.

-Next,  you'll receive a hApp manager registration code that you'll use to sign up for your Cloud Console account.It's currently a manual process for us to generate and send you this code.
+Next, you'll receive a hApp manager registration code that you'll use to sign up for your Cloud Console account.
+It's currently a manual process for us to generate and send you this code.
 When the code is ready, you'll receive another email from Holo with the subject line: "hApp Manager Alpha Program - Registration Code".

 ## 2. Sign up to Cloud Console